 If you don’t mind a short drive, you will find plenty of courses, which are well worth a visit and of which are included in many of our golf packages.
-We would highly recommend La Cala Golf, Santana Golf, Mijas Golf, Calanova Golf and Lauro Golf.
+We would highly recommend La Cala Golf, Santana Golf, Mijas Golf (Los Lagos and Olivos), Calanova Golf, and Lauro Golf.

 If you have booked a golf break in Benalmadena with us we can arrange for your transfers to and from the airport as well as to the golf course and your accommodation.

-If you are planning to venture out and about while here, you will pleased to know that the public transport is both efficient and cost effective.
+If you are planning to venture out and about while here, you will be pleased to know that public transport is both efficient and cost-effective.

 For lots of information on the local buses check out

 You won’t have any problems getting a cab in the area although they are not as cheap as the buses, which will save you quite a bit of money if you plan on fully discovering the area.

 When you are not playing golf there is much to do and see in Benalmadena.

 In the centre of Benalmadena Costa, you will find Parque de la Paloma which is a large scenic park with colourful flowers, lake and animals such as emu’s, goats, rabbits, peacocks, geese and ducks.
 It’s a lovely park for a stroll and also has a few cafes and restaurants for refreshments.

 You can’t visit Benalmadena without heading to Benalmadena Pueblo where you will find the imposing Buddhist Stupa.
 Thought to be the largest in the West, the Stupa was the inspiration of Buddhist Master, Lopon Tsechu Rinpoche overseeing the completion of the project in 2003.